Evaluation Process

 Stage 5

-The Advisory Council comes together for a second time to review the shortlisted applications as well as the reviews and their rebuttals.
-On this basis, the Advisory Council recommends to the TUM-IAS director which Fellows to appoint (taking budgetary considerations into account).
+The Advisory Council (or in case of the Dieter Schwarz Courageous Research Grant, the Selection Committee) comes together for a second time to review the shortlisted applications as well as the reviews and their rebuttals.
+On this basis, the Advisory Council (or in case of the Dieter Schwarz Courageous Research Grant, the Selection Committee) recommends to the TUM-IAS director which Fellows to appoint (taking budgetary considerations into account).

 Conflicts of Interest

-All shortlisted applications for Hans Fischer, Hans Fischer Senior and Rudolf Diesel Industry Fellowships are evaluated by independent reviewers.
+All shortlisted applications/nominations are evaluated by independent reviewers.
 In order to ensure that there is no actual or potential conflict of interest, we must ask any reviewers to refrain from evaluating the proposal if the following circumstances apply:

-1. First-degree relationships, marriage, life partnership, domestic partnership with the applicant and/or host.
+1. First-degree relationships, marriage, life partnership, domestic partnership with the applicant/nominee and/or host.

 2. Personal (financial) interest in the proposal’s success or (financial) interest by persons listed under no. 1.